Anello-Photonics/docs-A1/docs/communication_messaging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The ANELLO Maritime INS also supports the following standard NMEA 2000 input messages, which allow the vehicle to send in external sensor information, e.g. for speed-aiding.

+Ensure ``NMEA2000_CFG`` is set to ``1`` before using the NMEA 2000 driver on the
+CAN port.
+This enables the driver and allows the system to publish and receive
+NMEA 2000 messages.

 2.2.1 PGN 127488: Engine Parameters, Rapid Update
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""